Leadership & Service

 At Graceland, we offer a unique system that merges student government and the housing system.
 Each floor of the residence halls is designated as a "House” with its own name, symbol and colors.
 The integration of student government and the houses allows student leaders to impact the entire campus community and to plan and run programs for each house.
 This is accomplished by house council leaders becoming the members and decision makers in the student government organizations.
 This unique system immediately engages students in positive communities.

 Graceland Student Government (GSG)

-GSG consists of six branches and a GSG President:
+GSG consists of seven branches and a GSG president:

 - Campus Organization for Social Activities (COSA)

 - Council of House Chaplains (CHC)

 - Council of House Presidents (CHP)

 - Inclusion Diversity Equity Alliance (IDEA)